butterflyology/tidy_Baseball_Data/README.md

 1. 24 August - Cleaned code and centered figures.
 1. 28 August - Fixed figures in Ch.2, began work on Ch.7
 1. 4 October - Found error in code for Figure 5.2, began Ch.7, used the "tidyverse" package rather than a la carte packages.
-1. 13 October - Cleaned the RMarkdown code by setting global with opts_chunk$set
+1. 13 October - Cleaned the RMarkdown code by setting global with opts_chunk$set.
-1. 15 Novemeber - Added Chapter 8 material.
+1. 15 Novemeber - Added Chapter 8 material and cleaned earlier chapters.